cs1302uga/cs1302-ce11/README.md

 > Violets are blue.
 > `error: ';' expected` in `Driver.java` on line `142`.

-This class exercise explores how to TBD.
+This class exercise explores how to work with linked lists.
-It also revists how to commit and view changes to a local Git repository.

 ## Prerequisite Knowledge

-* Inheritance and polymorphism in Java.
-* UML Class Diagrams
+* Reference variables.

 ## Questions